Sunset in the desert

 Lawrence‘s Spring

-A Wonder in the Desert
+A wonder in the desert

 We admit, you’ll have to do a double take not to miss the natural wonder of Lawrence’s Spring.
 When you’re looking at the impressive mountain stretching out in front of you, you’d never guess that there’s a small spring high up on top, making this place an oasis – and thereby an essential place in the dry desert.
 By the way, this small, wet, and green spot got its name from the British explorer Thomas Edward Lawrence – also known as “Lawrence of Arabia”.
 At the time of World War I, he not only led desert tribes into battle against the Ottoman Empire, but also fell in love with Wadi Rum.